sakshi-0208/CodeAlpha_ChatBotForFAQs/README.md

 8. Example

-   You: What is AI?
+   -You: What is AI?

-   Bot: AI stands for Artificial Intelligence.
+   -Bot: AI stands for Artificial Intelligence.

-   You: Who can join this course?
+   -You: Who can join this course?

-   Bot: Anyone interested in AI including beginners and professionals.
+   -Bot: Anyone interested in AI including beginners and professionals.

 Author: